Prince-Singh-Dev/AMAZON_CLONE/README.md

 # AMAZON_CLONE

-*Amazon Clone Project: A Responsive E-commerce Platform*
+*Amazon Clone Project: A Responsive E-commerce Platform*.

 This project is a faithful replication of the Amazon website's visual design and layout, showcasing a fully functional e-commerce platform's homepage and essential features.
 The clone is built entirely using HTML and CSS, demonstrating expertise in modern front-end development techniques.